socialpinpoint/api-social-pinpoint/v1/README.md

 Comments can comment on other comments.
 Hence ``marker_url`` refers to the link back to the parent marker that the comment was made on.
 ``parent_url`` refers to the link of the parent of this comment.
 It could be a marker or a nother comment

+Comments also contain a field called 'full_response' which aggregates body, body_extra and survey response text

 An example result

     [